scottwesley31/PyBer_Analysis/README.md

 - **Suburban:** Increase from 858.46 to 1010.73 (152.27 difference)
 - **Urban:** Increase from 2218.20 to 2356.70 (138.5 difference)

 All 3 city types experienced an increase in total fares from March to April.
 Interestingly, rural cities experienced a large increase leading into the week of 2019-04-07.
 This same pattern is seen for the urban cities as well.
 It's unclear what may have caused this spike.
 Improved weather perhaps?
 Of note, this month range is where the urban city types experienced the largest fluctuation in fares between weeks (high, then low, then high, then low, etc.).
+This is also another strange pattern that is difficult to rationalize.

 #### 2019-04-07 to 2019-04-28
 - **Rural:** Decrease from 501.24 to 191.85 (309.39 difference)